Important Legal Disclaimer

 - Unfinished renovations

-If you only flagged one or two warning signs when buying a home, you have the exact blind spots that cost buyers an average of $43,000 in surprise repairs.
-In the next 9 minutes, you will learn the 31 red flags when buying a house that separate smart buyers from victims.
-These home buying red flags can save you thousands.
+If you only flagged one or two, you have the exact blind spots that cost buyers an average of $43,000 in surprise repairs.
+In the next 9 minutes, you will learn the 31 warning signs when buying a home that separate smart buyers from victims.
+These can save you thousands.

 Red Flag When Buying a House #1: Foundation Damage